01 of 07

-When photographing your home, remove all personal items such as family pictures, sports memorabilia, books on political or religious topics, collectibles and similar items.
+When photographing your home, remove all personal items such as family pictures, sports memorabilia, books on political or religious topics, collectibles, and similar items.
 When a potential buyer sees such photographs, they are more focused on these objects and not your space.
-Moreover, images that express a strong personal opinions or views can be an immediate turn-off.
+Moreover, images that express strong personal opinions or views can be an immediate turn-off.
 But, this does not mean that you need to get rid of everything.
 Just stick to the essentials such as furnishings and decorative pieces.
-Use neutral colors and neutral themes such as nature and abstract artwork to still add color and style to your interiors.Continue to 2 of 3 below.
+Use neutral colors and neutral themes such as nature and abstract artwork to still add color and style to your interiors.Continue to 5 of 7 below.

-Turn on the Lights & Let in Natural Light
+Turn On the Lights and Let in Natural Light

 Clean Reflective Objects

-Before taking pictures, make a note of all the reflective objects in your home and be sure to thoroughly clean them.
+Before taking pictures, make a note of all the reflective objects in your home and be sure to clean them thoroughly.
 Dust, dirt, or streaks from poor cleaning can easily show up in the photographs.
 In particular, clean and refresh mirrors, refrigerator, bathroom faucets, and kitchen appliances like microwave and oven.

 Draw Attention to the Positive

 When taking photographs, accentuate the positives of your home like your designer kitchen or spacious bedrooms.
-Remember you want your home buyers to be wowed, so assess what areas of your house are “must see” and click pictures accordingly.
-Negatives such as busy street view or tiny workspace can wait until buyers come for physical inspection.
+Remember, you want your home buyers to be wowed, so assess what areas of your house are “must-see” and click pictures accordingly.
+Negatives such as a busy street view or tiny workspace can wait until buyers come for physical inspection.

 When trying to sell your house, taking pictures of your staged home is an essential step in drawing buyer interest.
 Thus, make sure to follow these staging tips to create the right first impression.